Updated: Jul 7

 Spinner Story: Chapter 1

-Don’t fall, don’t fall, don’t fall.
 Jay focused her eyes on the curly-haired back of the head in front of her.
 Seriously, how does she get her hair to look like that?
-Mine always looks like someone tried to tie bows in the strings of a mop.
+Mine always looks like someone tied bows on a mop.

 Her arms were probably completely toned once, Jay thought.
-Bet she was a body-builder or something.
-Like, hardcore.
-That’s why she got flab when her muscles atroph—
+Bet she was a body-builder or someth--

 This is horrible.
 I should have – oh no, is she about to fall?
 The girl who was currently prancing had gone stiff mid-step and nearly lost her footing.
 Panic had flashed over her face but by the time her heel hit the stage she was completely composed again, like it had never happened.
-Impressive, Jay thought.
-False alarm, probably just gas.
-Do these girls even get gas?
-They were like bronzer-covered goddesses in all skin tones and combinations of features, but every one of them perfect – Jay didn’t belong here, and she knew it.
+Impressive.
+Jay would have fallen flat on her face.
+These girls were like bronzer-covered goddesses in all skin tones and combinations of features, but every one of them perfect – Jay didn’t belong here, and she knew it.

 Genetically, she had managed to blend in.
 Her long legs – inherited from her father, but quite a bit less hairy than his – and her striking green eyes with thick, dark lashes from her mother had gotten her past the initial rounds of this competition.
 But how she’d ended up here, at the Regionals three rounds in, she wasn’t sure.
 Long legs and lashes could only take her so far, and she couldn’t shake the feeling that any moment she would be exposed for the fraud she was and the entire line of goddesses would spin to her with fiery condemnation flaming in their irises and jab their fingers in her face while screaming chants of You aren’t one of us, you don’t belong here.
 Or something like that.
 Maybe a little less dramatic, since the girls actually all seemed pretty nice – or at least the ones who had forced themselves into her personal space and ignored all her desperate signs that she wanted zero conversation.
 About the others she couldn’t really say either way.